spark-app-studio/TripPenguin/security/SECURITY_AUDIT_REPORT.md

 ## Executive Summary

-A comprehensive security audit was conducted on the TripPirate application, focusing on authentication, authorization, and overall security posture.
+A comprehensive security audit was conducted on the TripPenguin application, focusing on authentication, authorization, and overall security posture.
 The audit identified **3 CRITICAL**, **2 HIGH**, and **4 MEDIUM** priority vulnerabilities.

 ### ✅ **ALL CRITICAL AND HIGH PRIORITY VULNERABILITIES HAVE BEEN FIXED**